 Who’s it for?

-This event is aimed at early to mid-career researchers who have an interest in developing their science communication skills to better support their career.
+This event is aimed at early to mid-career researchers (EMCRs) in science who have an interest in developing their communication skills to better support their career.

 Held in Canberra, this one day intensive event will equip participants in the basics of science communication, media engagement and presentation.
 Whether it’s for a national TV, local radio slot, a conference presentation or even talking to your family over dinner, this training day will build participants’ confidence and help them be understood.

 NB: This schedule is subject to change.

 |9:00||An introduction to Science Communication and SciComm research||– Dr Heather Bray|